Buick Century: Fifth generation (1982–1996)

-In January 1982, GM debuted the downsized fifth generation Century, using the front-wheel drive A platform, in coupe and sedan forms.
+In January 1982, GM debuted the downsized fifth-generation Century, using the front-wheel drive A platform, in coupe and sedan forms.

-The fifth generation Century shared the front-wheel drive A platform with the Cutlass Ciera, Pontiac 6000 and Chevrolet Celebrity, and together the A-bodies became enormously popular — as well as synonymous with GM's most transparent examples of badge engineering, highlighted almost indistinguishably on the August 22, 1983 cover of Fortune magazine as examples of genericized uniformity, embarrassing the company and ultimately prompting GM to recommit to design leadership.
+The fifth-generation Century shared the A platform with the Cutlass Ciera, Pontiac 6000 and Chevrolet Celebrity.
+Together the A-bodies became some of GM's most transparent examples of badge engineering, which was highlighted on the cover of the August 22, 1983 issue of Fortune magazine as examples of near-uniformity, embarrassing the company and prompting GM to recommit to design leadership.

 In October 1983, a station wagon was added to the lineup to replace the discontinued Regal wagon.
 The 1984 model year also had an Olympic version of the Buick Century, commemorating the 1984 games in Los Angeles, California.
 In 1985, all 1986 versions were "freshened" with a new, more angular front fascia.
 Wheelbase was 104.9 in, with 189 in overall length.
 Both four-cylinder gasoline units and diesel V6 engines were offered in this generation, although neither became popular.
 Performance versions of several Buick models, including the Century coupe, were marketed in the mid-1980s under the T-Type name.
-With Buick's 181 cu in (3.0 L) V6 producing 110 hp, the Century T-Type's performance was modest, but the Buick 3.8 V6 SFI engine, producing 140-150 hp, offered performance in this comparatively lightweight vehicle.
+With Buick's 181 cu in (3.0 L) V6 producing 110 hp, the Century T-Type's performance was modest, but the Buick 3.8 V6 SFI engine, producing 140-150 hp, offered passable performance in this comparatively lightweight vehicle.

 For 1985 and 1986, Hess & Eisenhardt/Car Craft of Lima, Ohio converted 124 finished Buick Century coupes into coachbuilt convertibles.
 Although these convertibles were sold as new cars through Buick dealerships, these conversions were not factory authorized.
 In 1986, the engine distributor was replaced by a coil-pack ignition system that proved to be far more reliable than the system that it replaced.
 The "Chevrolet Century" were sold in South America and the Caribbean.
 In Mexico, it was sold as the Century Limited (with no brand, although it wears the Buick logos).
 Introduced for 1984, it was the top model for General Motors Mexico, and it survived the import car wave from 1991 (previously new car importations were forbidden in Mexico) and continued in production until the 1996 model year.
 In Japan it was sold as the Buick Regal because of the Toyota Century limousine.